Anne Sadleir: Life

+Death

 Anne Sadleir made her will on 18 May 1670.
 She died in late 1671 or early 1672 and was buried in St. Mary's Church, Standon.
 There are magnificent tombs, with effigies, for her late husband's father and grandfather in the chancel, while for his wife there is only "a modest tablet" of black and white marble on the wall of the vestry with the following inscription:"Here lieth the body of Anne Coke, eldest daughter of Sir Edward Coke, Knight, Lord Chief Justice of the Common Pleas, by his first and best wife Bridget Paston, daughter and heir of John Paston, of Norfolk, Esq.
 At the age of fifteen she was married, in 1601, to Ralph Sadleir, of Standon, in Hertfordshire.
 She lived his wife 59 years and odd months.
 She survived him, and here lies in assured hope of a joyful resurrection".

-Popular Culture
+Popular culture

 Anne Sadleir was the inspiration behind M. R. James's ghost story "The Uncommon Prayer Book".
 M. R. James will have come across her papers, with their many virulent references to Oliver Cromwell, when he catalogued the manuscripts of Trinity College Cambridge.